uhm-descartes/ee342/morea/home.md

 ## About the instructor

 [Narayana Prasad Santhanam](https://ee.hawaii.edu/faculty/profile?usr=63) is a Professor of Electrical and Computer Engineering at the University of Hawaii.
 My research interests are at the intersection of machine learning, information theory and statistics.
-A particular focus is on high dimensional and complex problems, that are not amenable to traditional statistical methods and guarantees.
+A particular focus is on high dimensional and problems that are not amenable to traditional statistical methods and guarantees.